pallets/quart/docs/tutorials/installation.rst

     pip install quart[dotenv]

-Whcih will install the ``python-dotenv`` package which enables support for automatically loading environment variables when running ``quart`` commands.
+Which will install the ``python-dotenv`` package which enables support for automatically loading environment variables when running ``quart`` commands.